jconkli07/Basic_Onshape_CAD/README.md

 * extruding both add and remove (shortcut key **E**)
 * linear patterns (no shortcut)

 Onshape is awesome.
-I found it really helpful to rename all my sketches.
 It is going to be a GREAT year in engineering.
 After doing this assignment, I felt pretty comfortable with extruding and cutting holes in objects, whereas at the beginning I had some trouble with it.

 ---